supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Registers and Status Flags in CPU.md

 Control Unit decodes the opcode of the instruction and generates the control signals.

 Arithmetic unit performs operations such as addition, subtraction, increment, decrement, negation.
-Logic unit performs operations such as AND, OR, NOT, XOR, numberical checks.
+Logic unit performs operations such as AND, OR, NOT, XOR, numerical checks.

 # Registers in CPU